Eloghossa/3-3-matrix-calculator/README.md

 # 3-3-matrix-calculator

-created with python
-perform addition, substraction and multiplication
+Perform addition, substraction and multiplication of 3×3 matrix without the use of any module